parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-# What does 'software engineering' mean to you?
+# What does 'software engineering' mean?

 ^ Next up, let's look at what people think Software Engineering means.

 ---

-# What does 'software engineering' mean to you?
+# What does 'software engineering' mean?
 # **Data Scientist**